Thomas Goelles

 October 2021 – Present Graz, Austria

-• Avalanche Research
+• Principal Investigator, Avalanche Research

-• Lead Software Architect in 2 Research Projects
+• Lead Software Architect, 2 Research Projects

-• Proposal writing
+• Grant & Proposal Writing

-Senior Scientist
+Lead Scientist

 September 2019 – Present Graz, Austria

-• Leading several projects on automotive lidar
+• Lead projects on automotive lidar research and deployment

-• Proposal writing
+• Grant and proposal writing

 Skills